FMaz008/VineHelper/docs/ARCHITECTURE.md

 The Notification Monitor is a real-time item tracking system that displays Amazon Vine items as they become available.
 It uses a master/slave architecture to coordinate between multiple browser tabs and efficiently manage resources.

+### Multi-Tab Coordination

+#### Master-Slave Architecture

+The notification monitor uses a master-slave pattern for multi-tab coordination:

+- One tab acts as the "master" and performs all server communication
+- Other tabs act as "slaves" and display data received from the master
+- Coordination happens via BroadcastChannel API

+#### Design Trade-offs

+1. **Item Count Synchronization**: Each tab maintains its own count to avoid complex state sync.
+This means counts may differ between tabs, but actual item processing is properly coordinated.
+2. **Single Point of Failure**: If the master tab crashes, a slave automatically promotes itself to master within 2 seconds.
+3. **Browser Compatibility**: Falls back to single-tab mode if BroadcastChannel is unavailable.

+### Known Limitations

+#### Multi-Tab Item Count Synchronization

+When using VineHelper across multiple browser tabs, item counts are not synchronized between tabs.
+This is a deliberate design decision to avoid the complexity of real-time state synchronization across tabs.
+While the actual item processing is properly coordinated (preventing duplicates), each tab maintains its own view of the item count.

+**Impact**: Users may see different counts in different tabs, but this does not affect the core functionality of item processing.

+**Future Improvement**: A future enhancement could implement count synchronization using the existing BroadcastChannel infrastructure, but this would require careful handling of race conditions and state conflicts.

 ### Architecture Components

 #### 1. Master/Slave Coordination